Atticus29/population-fragmentation/README.md

 The questions are managed and persisted across the components by injecting a service called QuestionService.
 Each question is an instance of the "problem" object model.

 Similarly, the metapopulations, which, depending on user input from the form, consist of one or more subpopulations, are persisted across components by injecting a service called PopulationManagerService.
 Both of these services currently track the status of their respective data using various flavors of the [rxjs Subject pattern](https://www.learnrxjs.io/subjects/behaviorsubject.html) (either BehaviorSubjects or ReplaySubjects).
-There is currently no "Generation" model explicitly; all generations are currently tracked as BehaviorSubject of an array of Metapopulation models (each tracking the metapopulation in one generational snapshot).
+There is currently no "Generation" model explicitly; all generations are currently tracked as a BehaviorSubject of an array of Metapopulation models (each tracking the metapopulation in one generational snapshot).
 This BehaviorSubject, along with many of BehaviorSubject objects that track various metapopulation features and statistics are housed in the PopulationManagerService.

 DraggleSimulator is not currently optimized to be viewed on a mobile device, but it should be possible to improve some of the css to improve this.